kodecocodes/vt_android_mvvm/v1/for_instructor/03-building-the-model.markdown

  assertEquals(expectedCreature, creatureGenerator.generateCreature(attributes, name))
 ```

-In the Creature class, create a shell of the generateCreature() method so that we can run the failing test.
+In the CreatureGenerator class, create a shell of the generateCreature() method so that we can run the failing test.

 ```kotlin